oVirt/ovirt-site/source/engine/building/ide.html.md

        Preferences -->
        Maven -->
        Installations
-    >> Choose 2.2 installation.
-If it's not there, use the 'add' button and add the path to your maven 2.2 installation.
+    >> Choose 3 installation.
+If it's not there, use the 'add' button and add the path to your Maven 3 installation.

 *   Install maven plugin to eclipse
-    -   Note: Make sure you use m2e version 0.12.XXX as later versions do not work well with maven 2.2.
+    -   Note: If you are using Maven 2.2, make sure you use m2e version 0.12.XXX, as later versions are not compatible with it.

 <!-- -->